ClementSafon/IDS_FL_Simulation/rapport_copie.md

 Our framework enables IoT devices to collaboratively train a global intrusion detection model while keeping sensitive data localized on individual devices.
 This decentralized approach not only enhances data privacy but also contributes to the scalability and efficiency of the intrusion detection process.
 We evaluate the effectiveness of our system through extensive simulations and experiments, demonstrating its ability to detect a wide range of intrusions while preserving the confidentiality of sensitive information.

-The results showcase the potential of Federated Learning as a robust and privacy-preserving solution for building resilient Intrusion Detection Systems in IoT environments.
+The results showcase the potential of Federated Learning as a privacy-preserving solution for building strong Intrusion Detection Systems in IoT environments.
 The proposed framework not only addresses the current security challenges in IoT but also provides a foundation for developing adaptive and intelligent security mechanisms for the evolving landscape of connected devices.
+Notwithstanding, as robust as it may appear, our implementation was vulnerable and not fully resilient to specific FL-oriented attacks such as Data Poisoning.
+Some counter-measures were identified, such as the KrumFusion for instance, to tackle this issue.

 *We would like to point out that as Network Security students, Machine Learning, thus Federated Learning, is not our area of expertise.
 The purpose of this research project was to understand how Federated Learning was used in Network Intrusion Detection Systems (NIDS) and to understand the main issues concerning this technique.*

 **As this paper is still a draft, the following statement might evolve over the time:**
 This paper is sectionned as follows: first, we expose Federated Larning and explain how it works.
-Then, we will explore
+Then, we will explore our two approaches for this experiment, both with with binary and multi-class classification.

+\newpage

-## II.
-Federated Learning: An overview
+# 2. Federated Learning: An overview

 Federated Learning is a machine learning approach that enables model training (and testing) across decentralized devices holding local data samples without exanging them.
 The main goal is to build a model by collaborativly learning from local data while keeping the data localized and private.
 There is also different kinds of implementations, and we will only talk about cross-device federated learning, since we want a scenario where some individual clients (representing the IoT subnetworks) can contribute to the creation of a global model, which is more accurate.

 The main steps of the federated learning are the following :

 - **Initialisation** : This step can be offline or online.
 In this part we create the unique shape of the model and some local training parameters like the number of epochs, the batch size or the validation split for each client
 - **Local Training** : The local devices use their local data to futher train the global model.
 Then they send to the aggregator the weights of their new model.
 - **Aggregation** : The servers then collect all the different results and combine them to get a global model. *(We will see after that what kind of fusion we can do to get a global model)*
 - **Iteration** : The weights of the global model are sent back to each client and we repeat the steps 2 and 3 until we finished.

 > In some cases, we can combine Federated Learning and Transfert Learning to have better results.
 To do so, after reiceiving the last global model from the server, one device can decide to perform an other local training to enhace the performance of its model in its particular situation.